 - Callout extensions: Highlights features of services/products you offer.

 - Structured snippets: Help to showcase what you offer.
 (To know the difference between structured snippets vs callout extensions, read more here.)

 - Call extensions: Allows for users to call your business.

 - Message extensions: Give searchers the ability to send a message or email.

 - Promotion extensions: Provide promotional deals to your dental ad.

 In the above example, this dental google ad used a sitelink extension (Contact Us, Dental Bridges, etc) to their website pages.
 They also used a promotion extension to show they offer a deal of up to $600 off teeth whitening.

 Need help determining which ad extensions can be the most beneficial for your dental practice?

 Creating Your Ad Groups for your Dental Practice

-Once you are done with ad extensions, you can begin structuring your ad groups.
+Once you are done with ad extension, you can begin structuring your ad groups.
 If you decide to go with the campaign example mentioned earlier for check-ups, you can make an ad group for teeth cleaning.
-However, you don’t have to structure your groups by the services you offer.
+However, you don’t have to structure your groups by the dental service you offer.
 You can even create ad groups for certain demographics you are targeting.